Chart Color Schemes

 Pittsworth is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Pittsworth, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 94.2% houses and 5.8% other dwellings.
-Home ownership in Pittsworth was at 39.5%, with the rest of dwellings either mortgaged (34.9%) or rented (25.7%).
+Dwelling structure in Pittsworth, as evaluated at the latest Census conducted on 28 August 2016, comprised 94.8% houses and 5.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro Qld's 94.2% houses and 5.8% other dwellings.
+Home ownership in Pittsworth was at 39.5%, similar to Non-Metro Qld, with the rest of dwellings either mortgaged (34.9%) or rented (25.7%).
 The median monthly mortgage repayment in the area was $1,414, higher than Non-Metro Qld's average of $1,300.
 The median weekly rent figure was recorded at $270, compared to Non-Metro Qld's $250.
-Nationally, Pittsworth's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Pittsworth's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing